jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ---

-Q: How does She-Hulk's Rules Lawyer work against Sister Grimm MC?
-I announce Open Sesame and flip my Academy.
+Q: How does She-Hulk's **Rules Lawyer** work against Sister Grimm MC?
+I announce **Open Sesame** and flip my Academy.
 My opponent says objection and flips his.
-Do I lose my level and my ability to ever use Open Sesame again?
+Do I lose my level and my ability to ever use **Open Sesame** again?
 And does Sister Grimm flip back to Level 1?

+A: You go back to level 1 and you also cannot use that ability again.

+^(Source: FB Post -  Martin Shank/Chad Confirmed)

 # Shifting Loyalties
 *Set: The Utopia battles*